tstuefe/JEP387/jep.md

 Currently memory is committed in a coarse-grained fashion in the lowest allocation layer, in the nodes of the virtual space list.
 Each node is a memory mapping - an instance of ReservedSpace with a commit watermark.
 All chunks carved from that node are completely contained within the committed region.

-Proposed change: Let each chunk be responsible for maintaining its own commit watermark, committing its own pages and delay page commits to the point when caller requests memory from the chunk.
+Proposed change: Move committing/uncommitting memory to the chunk level.
+Let each chunk be responsible for maintaining its own commit watermark, commit its own pages.
+Pages can be committed when a caller requests memory from that chunk - not before.
 Furthermore, let chunks which reside in the freelist uncommit their pages.

+The effect this would have is twofold:

+For one, the penalty of handing a large chunk to a class loader and it not using the chunk up completely is reduced.
+Then, when a chunk is returned to the freelist, it can be uncommitted and therefore reduces the memory footprint up to the point where it is needed again.

 Notes:

-- Obviously, the page containing the chunk header cannot be uncommitted - unless one were to remove the chunk headers from the chunk and store them somewhere else, which is out of scope for this improvement.
+- Obviously, the page containing the chunk header cannot be uncommitted.
 Only pages followin the header page can be uncommitted.
 This means only chunks which span multiple pages can uncommit.
-- fine granular committing/ucommitting comes with cost: first, runtime costs of the associated mmap calls; then, on the OS layer, fragmentation of the virtual memory into many small segments.
-So instead of a naive approach where one would uncommit every single page a more controlled and tunable approach is needed where uncommitting would be limited to larger chunks and be done in units of multiple pages.
+- committing/ucommitting comes with cost: first, runtime costs of the associated mmap calls; then, on the OS layer, fragmentation of the virtual memory into many small segments.
+So we may want to limit committing/uncommitting to a certain granularity and frequency.For example, uncommitting could be limited to larger chunks and be done in batches of multiple pages.
 Also, additional logic may be needed to prevent commit/uncommit "flickering" of a single chunk.

 ### B) Replace hard-wired chunk geometry with a buddy-style allocation scheme

 Currently there exist three kinds of chunks, called "specialized", "small" and "medium" for historical reasons, sized (64bit, non-class case) 1K/4K/64K.
 In addition to that, "humongous" chunks exist of heterogenous sizes larger than a medium chunk.
-These odd ratios increase fragmentation and footprint unnecessarily:
+These odd ratios are not the ideal solution.

+yy
-- increased chunk-internal memory footprint since if a class loader allocates more than 4K we have to give it a full 64K chunk which may be way more than it ever needs.
+- Since the jump from - especially - small to medium chunks is very large, it unnecessarily increases the foot print it increases the chunk-internal memory footprint since if a class loader allocates more than 4K we have to give it a full 64K chunk which may be way more than it ever needs.
 - increased fragmentation since when chunks are merged upon return to the freelist: to form a 64K chunk we need 16 4K chunks happen to be free at just the right location.

 In addition to that, these odd ratios make the metaspace coding difficult to maintain and error-prone.
-When switching to a by-chunk-commit-scheme, it makes sense to rethink these.
+When switching to a by-chunk-commit-scheme, it makes sense to rethink these. yy

-Proposal: Replace the hard-wired three-chunk-type scheme with a buddy-allocation scheme where chunks are sized in power-of-two steps from a minimum size to a maximum size.
+Proposal: Replace the hard-wired three-chunk-type scheme with a standard buddy-allocation scheme where chunks are sized in power-of-two steps from a minimum size to a maximum size.

-A chunk, when returned to the freelist, will be merged with its buddy (if free), the resulting merged chunk with its buddy (if free) and so forth, until either the largest chunk size is reached or a unfree buddy is encountered.
-This results in free chunks crystallizing and forming larger chunks.
-This reduces fragmentation and increased the effect of uncommitting free chunks (fewer and larger ranges to uncommit).
+A chunk, when returned to the freelist, would be merged with its buddy (if that is free), the resulting merged chunk with its buddy (if free) and so forth, until either the largest chunk size is reached or a unfree buddy is encountered.
+This results in free chunks crystallizing and forming larger chunks, which reduces fragmentation and increases the effect of uncommitting free chunks (fewer and larger ranges to uncommit).

 When a chunk would be requested from the freelist, if no free chunk of the requested size is found, a larger chunk will taken and be split.
-The resulting smaller chunks will be returned to the freelist.
+The resulting superfluous smaller chunks will be returned to the freelist.

 (_Note:_ Partly, this crystallizin-and-splitting happens in the current implementation too, but is hampered by the odd chunk geometry.)

 The proposed scheme would also be a prerequisite for parts (B) and (C) of the proposal, see below.